teofizzy/amazon/README.md

 * [LICENSE](./amazon/LICENSE)
 * [README.md](./amazon/README.md)

+## Overview
+B2B businesses use recommender systems to recommend products to their customers.
+This project seeks to build a recommender system that can recommend products to customers based on their history and/or based on similar users.

 ### 1. Project Objective:
 Build recommender systems of collaborative filtering, content-based filtering and hybrid filtering for Amazon products.